dominikcebula/spring-boot-web-http-payload-logger/README.md

 ## 🚀 Usage

-To use this library in your Spring Web application, add the dependency to your `pom.xml`:
+To use this library in your Spring Boot Web application, add the dependency to your `pom.xml`:

 ```xml